 For holidays and celebrations, it’s important to keep as many traditions as possible, but you may need to modify those that involve food.
 Consider creating new traditions that put the focus on fun and activity, not food.

-Emphasize the non-food-related aspects of Holidays, such as costume preparation and having fun.
+During the holiday’s emphasize the non-food-related aspects of Holidays, such as costume preparation and having fun.

 Leftover treats can be traded with brothers or sisters, given to less fortunate kids, or ‘sold’ to parents in exchange for non-food-related treats, such as a new toy or book.